Unexpected Lessons in Music through Knee Surgery Rehab

 At the time of writing this, it is 8 months after my reconstruction surgery, and I’ve learned a list of lessons I thought I’d share with you.

 2. Mapping your progress is the best learning tool.
-I think as artists, we can shy away from a more typically “scientifically-minded” approach to gathering data, but keeping a log is a good way to keep yourself intimately familiar with your progress.
+I think as artists, we tend to shy away from a more typically “scientifically-minded” approach to gathering data, but keeping a log is a good way to keep yourself intimately familiar with your progress.
 It also keeps your mind mindful of and present in the tasks you are currently working on.
 This is especially important in injury prevention, particularly in the repetitive movements involved in playing a small string instrument.

-Strength training in the gym to get your left knee back to functioning capacity is, of course, not quite the same as being able to play the Tchaikovsky Violin Concerto flawlessly.
-While the ultimate goal might be different, however, the approach and the mindset is exactly the same.
+This specialized training is ultimately just a micro version of strength training.
+The ultimate goal might be different: strength training in the gym to get your left knee back to normal functioning capacity is not quite the same end result as being able to play the Tchaikovsky Violin Concerto flawlessly.
+However, the approach and the mindset are exactly the same.

 And it is so motivating to see your progress!